20+ Best Things to Do on the Toronto Islands: A Local Guide

 Some of our favourite skyline spots are Sunfish Cut, the Ward’s Island ferry dock, and Olympic Island.
 Each one gives you a different angle of the city, and they’re perfect for a quick selfie or a family photo with the CN Tower in the background.

-Even if you’ve seen it a hundred times, standing across the lake and seeing the skyline from the islands never gets old.
+Even though I’ve seen the skyline a hundred times, standing across the lake and seeing the city from the islands never gets old.
+I always have to stop and take a photo!

 4. Enjoy a BBQ or Picnic